smpanaro/vscode-flatbuffers-language-server/README.md

 ## Requirements

-You must install a separate extension to provide FlatBuffers syntax highlighting.
+You'll need to install a separate extension for FlatBuffers syntax highlighting.
 [This one](https://marketplace.visualstudio.com/items?itemName=floxay.vscode-flatbuffers) works.

 ## Extension Settings